Guillotine Regularization: Why removing layers is needed to improve generalization in Self-Supervised Learning: Datasets

 \section{Datasets}

-In this work, we use ImageNet \citep{deng2009imagenet} (Term of license on https://www.image-net.org/download.php) as well as Co3D (https://github.com/facebookresearch/co3d BSD License) for our experiments \citep{reizenstein21co3d}.
+In this work, we use ImageNet \citep{deng2009imagenet} (Term of license on https://www.image-net.org/download.php) for our experiments.
 We also used a synthetic 3D dataset that will be described in the next subsection.